Last Updated: 2025-12-08 Mon 10:44

 // block.
 The initializ size/position of the heap for the memory map

-// are given in the symbols EL_HEAP_INITIAL_SIZE and
+// are given in the argument symbol and EL_HEAP_START_ADDRESS.

 void el_cleanup();